hansott/firewall-php/README.md

       /var/log/aikido-*/*.log
 ```

-2. Go to `AWS EB enviroment -> Configuration -> Updates, monitoring, and logging -> Edit` and add the desired environment variables like: AIKIDO_TOKEN, AIKIDO_BLOCK, ...
+2. Go to `AWS EB enviroment -> Configuration -> Updates, monitoring, and logging -> Edit` and add the desired environment variables like: AIKIDO_TOKEN

 #### Forge